|Responsible office||Office of Institutional Equity (IE)|

 22.6.
 Are faculty required to Report disclosures of Covered Behavior?

-Faculty who receive a disclosure in their role as instructor are not required to Report.
-A faculty member acting in a capacity listed under Designated Official is required to Report as described.
-Faculty and other employees are not required to Report, but are encouraged to contact the Title IX Coordinator to confidentially discuss how to best support the person who disclosed.
+Faculty members who receive a disclosure in their role as instructor are not required to Report.
+A faculty member acting in a capacity listed under Designated Official (e.g., as Dean) is required to Report as described.
+Faculty are not required to Report, but are encouraged to contact the Title IX Coordinator to confidentially discuss how to best support the person who disclosed.

 22.7.
 If I filed a Report before August 14, 2020, will my case be evaluated under this Policy or under the old Sexual Assault and Misconduct Policy?

-Only those Reports filed on or after August 14, 2020, will be evaluated under this Sexual- and Gender-Based Misconduct Policy.
+Only incident that are alleged to have occurred on or after August 14, 2020, will be evaluated under this Sexual- and Gender-Based Misconduct Policy.

 |Date first adopted||January 13, 2015|